Cab Lockout (Damage-Free)

 Philadelphia is the I-95 corridor's mid-Atlantic anchor and home to PhilaPort, one of the East Coast's fastest-growing container terminals after the channel deepening to 45 feet.
 PennDOT bridge work along the I-95 spine, Schuylkill Expressway congestion, and dense Walt Whitman / Ben Franklin Bridge truck volume between Philadelphia and South Jersey make this metro one of the most procedurally tight freight environments in the Northeast.

-Philadelphia, colloquially referred to as Philly, is the most populous city in the U.S. state of Pennsylvania, and the sixth-most populous city in the United States, with a Census-estimated population of 1,574,281 in July 2025.
-The Philadelphia metropolitan area has 6.33 million residents and is the nation's ninth-largest metropolitan area.
+Philadelphia, colloquially referred to as Philly, is the most populous city in the U.S. state of Pennsylvania and the sixth-most populous city in the United States.
+Its population was 1.60 million at the 2020 census and estimated at 1.57 million in 2025.
+The Philadelphia metropolitan area, also called the Delaware Valley, has 6.33 million residents and is the nation's ninth-largest metropolitan area.
 Philadelphia is known for its culture, cuisine, and history, maintaining contemporary influence in business and technology, sports, and music.

 Philadelphia's freight economy runs on bridges.
 The Walt Whitman, Ben Franklin, Betsy Ross, and Tacony-Palmyra each have their own truck restrictions, height envelopes, and weight constraints, and PennDOT's rolling I-95 reconstruction means yesterday's safe stretch is today's lane-closure zone.
 Our network is built around mechanics who track these closures daily, not generalists guessing at where to pull off.